oddbird/oddsite/content/2017/1/31/css-day.rst

 -----------------------------------

 John’s video is yet to be posted, but his slides are available.
-His talk was a case study looking into the benefits of switching from jQuery to CSS for their web and mobile applications.
+His talk was a case study looking into the benefits of switching from jQuery to CSS for web and mobile applications.

 .. raw:: html